riemann/riemann-java-client/README.markdown

 protocol).
 If you do not deref this promise, the client makes *no* guarantees about event delivery: it will, for example, discard writes when there are too many messages outstanding on the wire, when Riemann cannot keep up with load, and so on.
-You *should* deref and retry IOExceptions on important writes.
+You *should* deref sends at some point, if for no other reason than to handle backpressure.

+Calling `.deref()` will throw a ServerException if the server responds with an error, or other Runtime/IOExceptions for error conditions, like a channel being disconnected, etc.

 ```java
 try {